KritiTrivedi/KritiTrivedi/README.md

 - 👋 Hi, I’m @KritiTrivedi
 - 👀 I’m interested in learning new thinks
-- 🌱 I’m currently learning nodejs and react js
+- 🌱 I’m currently learning node js and react js, Django
-- 💞️ I’m looking to collaborate on salesforce , nodejs , react
+- 💞️ I’m looking to collaborate on salesforce, node js, react
 - 📫 How to reach me kritikatrivedi85@gmail.com

 <!---